jsr6720/txcowboycoder/README.md

 * segment each post as one file
 * add some `jekyll` header data

+Whoops. more like 80/20 I guess.
+Found some issus with the `tags` generation.
+Nothing a little regex couldn't fix but a stitch in time...

 ## ChatGPT4 augmented coding

 Fresh off using ChatGPT3.5 to migrate my posts from [goodreads](https://github.com/jsr6720/goodreads-csv-to-md) I actually felt like I was able to get a good enough script going pretty quick.
 See [ChatGPT log](chatgpt4-assisted-programming.md) with full log.